RatPoison-dev/RatPoison/README.md

 * Auto strafe moved to keypresses instead of writing to the game
 * Strafe calls every 2ms instead of every 5ms to help accuracy
 * Added aim strafe
+* Updated visual colors on menu for consistency

 **Hotfixes/Version Updates**
 * Hotfix 1